Niharika040/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 3. How can digital media be leveraged to convert casual riders into members?

 I'm diving into the data to uncover how annual members and casual riders use Cyclistic bikes differently.

+## Prepare
+### Data source
+use of Cyclistic’s historical trip data to analyze and identify trends from Jan 2021to Dec 2021 from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
+It is made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement)